bertbesser/dvc-walkthrough/README.md

 ![pipeline](https://blog.codecentric.de/files/2019/03/pipeline-2.jpg)

 For simplicity, we implement a dummy preprocessing stage, which just copies given training data into the repository.
 However, since our goal is to retrain the model as more and more training data is available, our preprocessing stage can be configured for the amount of data to be copied.
 This configuration is located in the file `config/preprocess.json`.
-Similarly, training stage configuration is located in `config/train.json`.
+Similarly, training stage configuration is located in `config/train.json` (our neural network's architecture allows to alter the number of convolution filters).
 Let's put this congiuration under version control.

 ```bash
 $$ mkdir config